 $ mtr --report google.com

-This command provides a significant amount of details better than traceroute.
+This command gives a huge amount of details better than traceroute.

 The socket statistics command ss is a replacement for netstat; it is not only faster, but it is also able to display more information.